 Still, there is no question that Reeves’ vision for long-term investment speaks to architects’ hopes for a more stable economy.
 Her focus on infrastructure, education and healthcare, for instance, could mark the beginning of a long-awaited period of renewal for these critical sectors.

-Yet, without substantial support for design quality and an appreciation for how construction works, the sector risks continuing to be locked into outdated practices, missing opportunities to modernise and deliver a more sustainable built environment.
+Without substantial support for design quality and an appreciation of construction processes, the wider sector risks remaining locked into outdated practices – missing opportunities to modernise and deliver a more sustainable built environment – particularly in domestic retrofits.

 Meanwhile, the increased investment in local planning authorities, which includes hiring and training planners, could be a boon for architects aiming to navigate the often protracted approval processes.
-However, without broader regulatory support, this limited injection of resources might feel like a half-measure.
+However, without the broader policy and regulatory change required, this limited injection of resources might feel like a half-measure.

 Transformative development – whether in urban centres or within new sustainable housing initiatives – will require more than just an expanded planning workforce.
 It will depend on policies that prioritise well-integrated, transit-connected communities over sprawl and car dependency.